Ex-police jobs: What are the options for officers leaving the police force?

 There are many sectors that are keen to take on former police personnel, especially for roles in areas such as fraud investigations and cyber security.
 Sectors that are especially eager to hire people with police backgrounds include:

-If you're got a long service record with no history of misconduct, you'll also be in an excellent position to obtain any security clearances that these sectors may require, which can also make you more attractive to potential employers.
+If you've got a long service record with no history of misconduct, you'll also be in an excellent position to obtain any security clearances that these sectors may require, which will make you very attractive to potential employers.

 Where can ex-police officers look online to find job opportunities?